A red cross on a white background, typical of the Swiss flag.

 Snow-capped mountains at night under a starry sky.

-Right in the heart of the stunning Bernina region, super close to the measuring station on Piz Corvatsch, two high-resolution camera systems document Piz Palü, Piz Bernina, Biancograt, and Persgletscher every 30 minutes.
+In the heart of the Bernina region, near the Piz Corvatsch weather station, two high-resolution camera systems capture images of Piz Palü and Piz Bernina every 30 minutes.

 Photos can add to what measurements tell us, sparking conversations in our homes, meeting rooms, and even in our thoughts.